CTOpenData/open-data-handbook/index.md

 >* Not limited by restrictions of use;
 >* Published at the finest level of detail permitted by law; and
 >* Described clearly in metadata so users can understand the context of the data, any limitations of use, and how to process the data ([CGS Sec 4-67p](https://www.cga.ct.gov/current/pub/chap_050.htm#sec_4-67p){:target="_blank"}).
->
->In Connecticut state government, agencies make their data available as open data on various platforms, including the CT Open Data Portal and the CT Geodata Portal.
-These platforms are administered by the Data and Policy Analytics unit in the Office of Policy and Management, in collaboration with data publishers across state agencies.

 {: .note-title }
 > {: .opaque }